 The following information is aimed at current trade effluent dischargers and those that may wish to discharge trade effluent in the future.

-We still regulate trade effluent discharges through the issue of consents, by monitoring and undertaking enforcement activities (see ‘Further information’ below for more details on enforcement).
-But since April 2017, non-household customers have been able to choose the retailer who carries out their billing and customer services functions.
+We regulate trade effluent discharges through the issue of legal documents called consents and by monitoring and undertaking enforcement activities (see ‘Further information’ below for more details on enforcement).
+We also raise wholesale trade effluent charges to the retailers operating in our region.
+Since April 2017 non-household customers have been able to choose the retailer who carries out their billing and customer services functions.
 You can find out more about competition on the Open Water website.

 If your application is unsuccessful we will provide the reason(s) as to why it has been refused.
 If we refuse to give consent, or the conditions of the consent are not as you require, or where Anglian Water has taken over two months to issue the consent, you have a right of appeal to Ofwat.
 However, we recommend that you discuss the matter with your retailer, who will contact us on your behalf, before contacting Ofwat.